mitsuhiko/insta-website/content/docs/redactions.md

 The following selectors exist:

 - `.key`: selects the given key
+- `.$key`: indexes into the key of a collection.
+This can be useful to redact compound keys.
 - `["key"]`: alternative syntax for keys
 - `[index]`: selects the given index in an array
 - `[]`: selects all items on an array